-A phenomenon specified in terms of the cognition that cognizes the phenomenon explicitly precluding an object to be negated.
+A phenomenon specified in terms of the cognition that cognizes it explicitly precluding an object to be negated.
 Synonymous with a negation phenomenon, they include both implicative negation phenomena – such as "not a dog," the "no-longer happening of yesterday" and the "not-yet-happening of tomorrow" – and nonimplicative negation phenomena such as voidness, space and isolates.
 (1) According to Gelug, they may be either static or nonstatic.
 (2) According to non-Gelug, they are all static phenomena.

 J. Hopkins: Other-exclusion, other-eliminator, exclusion-of-the-other